adalal80/freelancer-theme/_posts/2016-09-26-first-post.md

 ## This is a blog post
+layout: default
+modal-id: 1
+date: 2016-09-26
+img: cabin.png
+alt: image-alt
+project-date: Sep 2016
+client: The Client
+category: Basic Blog Post
-Read it!
+description: Read it!
 Stop reading it.
-or read it again if you want to.